-You must tell HM Revenue and Customs (HMRC) if you haven’t paid any employees for at least one tax month.
+You must tell HM Revenue and Customs (HMRC) if you have not paid any employees for at least one tax month.

 You can tell HMRC by filling in an Employer Payment Summary (EPS).

 You must send it by the 19th of the month following the tax month when no employees were paid.

-If you don’t send an EPS, HMRC will send you a notice estimating how much you owe.
+If you do not send an EPS, HMRC will send you a notice estimating how much you owe.
 You may have to pay a penalty.

 You can tell HMRC that you will not pay any employees up to 12 months in advance.